bvaughn/react-virtualized/docs/Grid.md

 | width | Number | ✓ | Width of Grid; this property determines the number of visible (vs virtualized) columns. |

 ### Public Methods

-##### clearCellCache

-Cells are cahced during scrolling to improve performance.
-Once scrolling completes (and after a debounce period) the cache is flushed to avoid memory leaks or stale renders.
-Use this method to forcefeully clear the cell cache and ensure all cells are re-rendered during the next update.

 ##### recomputeGridSize